ztroop/wave-reader-utils/docs/index.md

 This is an **unofficial** Airthings Wave community library designed to provide utilities for device and web communication.
-The library wouldn't be possible without the existing efforts from Airthings and the contribution from the community.
+The library wouldn't be possible without the existing efforts from Airthings and the community.
 See [documentation](https://ztroop.github.io/wave-reader-utils/) for more information.

 ## Features